ACastanza/KillCounter-ESO-Addon/README.md

 - Updated the background for information
 - Updated the stat bar to not have cross colors

-* Possible Future Updates:
-- Searching Kills, this is far down the line but still being worked on
-- Background image changes for the menu
-- Dueling Mode, being looked into

 3.2.0
-* Fixed / changed a few kill counter elements
+- Fixed / changed a few kill counter elements
 - Kill Counter /kc on stat bar is no longer transparent.
 This is to help visibility in Cyrodiil and modernize it.
-* May add a settings option for this

 - Changed the Killers tab so that it no longer displays levels.
 Levels would require a lot of data updating and not update all old player data so this is removed from the table and added Kills To Them so you can easily view Kills From / To the player in the Killers Table

 Bug Fixes
 - Potentially fixed stats displaying `T` error in housing.

 3.1.5b
-* fixed error message
+- fixed error message
 Code:
 [LAM2] The panel with id 'KillCounterConfig' was registered before addon loading has completed.
 This might break the AddOn Settings menu.
 3.1.5a
-* Added another option in panel to view stats quickly
+- Added another option in panel to view stats quickly

 3.1.5
-* Added the start of the Settings->Addon panel, for now this just has a button to open /kc settings
+- Added the start of the Settings->Addon panel, for now this just has a button to open /kc settings
 - Added another option in settings to disable kill counter stats bar entirely while in cyrodiil or battlegrounds

 Known Issues: